Senior Seminar [CAPS]

 Creation of a major multimedia project for nonprofit organization or small business with special focus on project management, planning, and execution.

-By the end of the capstone course graduating DTC students will have produced a professional resume and cover letter, completed a group project working directly with community partners, and created a web portfolio* that presents their work, experience, their goals in a professional manner.
+By the end of the Senior Seminar capstone course graduating DTC students will have produced a professional resume and cover letter, completed a group project working directly with community partners, and created a web portfolio* that presents their work, experience, and their goals in a professional manner.
 The web portfolio will be created using tools and software that the student will have access to after graduation.
 The portfolio will be located at a domain name that is: 1) owned by the student and 2) offers a professional presentation.

 *Alternative arrangements to this requirement may be made in consultation with capstone faculty if an individual student does not wish to have an online presence.